 - Verifying the credentials of healthcare professionals joining the Cigna HealthCare network of physicians to assure they meet the requirements for providing quality care;

 - Assuring that the number and operating hours of physicians in any given service area are adequate to meet the needs of Cigna customers;

 - Adhering to the Institute of Medicine principles in guiding our safety and equity-related activities;

 - Honoring confidentiality of information and adhering to all federal and state regulations regarding confidentiality and the release of protected health information;

-- Abiding by a nationally recognized set of Member Rights including the right to be treated with respect, to participate in decision-making and to voice complaints and appeals;
+- Abiding by a nationally recognized set of Customer Rights including the right to be treated with respect, to participate in decision-making and to voice complaints and appeals;

 - Training our Customer Service staff to assist in getting or giving written or spoken information in your preferred language.
 Additionally, Cigna utilizes the 711 relay center that is available to any hearing impaired person in the US and interfaces with the existing phone equipment used by the hearing impaired.